billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Acq/Usr Order`: This button toggles between acquired (standard) channel order and that specified by your custom [channel map](#channel-map).

+* `ShankView`: Opens the ShankViewer window for this stream.

 * `NChan`: Specifies how many graphs to show per page.